 Alison: My moment was back in 2005 when I realized money and investing did not have to be scary or exclusive.
 I was determined to educate myself to a level where I wouldn’t feel stupid when I was meeting with a loan officer at a bank, or my human resources manager at work to talk about my 401k choices.
 Learning about personal finance was empowering for me, and opened the door for me to set my own financial goals.
 Realizing it was possible to take control of my future gave me confidence and helped me see past boilerplate, average ideas about personal finance.

 Ali: When I was 18 I was fired from a job for being a lesbian, and for not looking like my heteronormative bosses.
-That experience stuck in my memory as a reminder that huge numbers of people in the LGBT+ community have faced discrimination from their employers and suffered financially because of it.
+That experience stuck in my memory as a reminder that huge numbers of people in the LGBTQ+ community have faced discrimination from their employers and suffered financially because of it.

 Alison: When I was younger I was not as confident about being an out lesbian in the 1980s.
 I didn’t speak up as much when I had questions.
 I was nervous about the prospect of standing out or bringing attention to myself at work.
 I felt uninformed and excluded from the world of money, and I hate the idea that so many other people in our community still feel that way today.